 Description

-This procedure downloads in-situ and/or IUVS Key Parameter (KP) data files from the MAVEn SDC web server.
+This procedure downloads in-situ and/or IUVS Key Parameter (KP) data files from the MAVEN SDC web server.

 Example Usage

-Download all available KP data files having CDF format for the in situ instruments between 1 January 2015 and 31 January 2015, inclusive:
+Download all available KP data files for the in situ instruments between 1 January 2015 and 31 January 2015, inclusive:

-IDL> mvn_kp_download_files, start_date=2015-01-01’, end_date=2015-01-31’, /insitu, /cdf_files
+>> pydivide.mvn_kp_download_files(start_date='2015-01-01', end_date='2015-01-31', insitu=True)

 List all available CDF in-situ KP files on the server:

-IDL> mvn_kp_download_files, /insitu, /cdf_files, /list_files
+>> pydivide.mvn_kp_download_files(insitu=True, list_files=True)

 Download all new (those files on the server that are not found in your local data directory) text (ASCII) IUVS KP files through 6 April 2015:

-IDL> mvn_kp_download_files, /iuvs, /cdf_files, /new_files, end_date=2015-04-06’
+>> pydivide.mvn_kp_download_files(iuvs=True, new_files=True, end_date='2015-04-06')

 Required Arguments

-Either /insitu or /iuvs must be specified; but not both (at the present time).
+Either insitu or iuvs must be specified; but not both (at the present time).

-At least one of /text_files or /cdf_files must be specified.

 List of all accepted Arguments

-/insitu: Search/download in-situ KP data files
+insitu: Boolean variable.
+Search/download in-situ KP data files

-/iuvs: Search/download IUVS KP data files
+iuvs: Boolean variable.
+Search/download IUVS KP data files

-/cdf_files: Search/download CDF formatted data files (*.cdf)
+cdf_files: Boolean variable.
+Search/download CDF formatted data files (*.cdf)

-/text_files: Search/download ASCII formatted data files (*.tab)
+text_files: Boolean variable.
+Search/download ASCII formatted data files (*.tab)

-/new_files: Search/download only files that exist on the server
+new_files: Boolean variable.
+Search/download only files that exist on the server

-/list_files: I.e., “dry run.”
+list_files: Boolean variable.
+I.e., “dry run.”
 List to standard output (usually, the screen) the files that would be downloaded based on the provided arguments; but do not download any data.

-/update_prefs: Before searching/downloading data, open up a dialogue window to allow the user to update the mvn_toolkit_prefs.txt file containing the location of the ROOT_DATA_DIR.
+update_prefs: Boolean variable.
+Before searching/downloading data, open up a dialogue window to allow the user to update the mvn_toolkit_prefs.txt file containing the location of the ROOT_DATA_DIR.
 Once the new path is selected, the search/download will proceed according to the remaining arguments.

-/only_update_prefs: As /update_prefs; but do not attempt to search download and data.
+only_update_prefs: Boolean variable.
+As update_prefs=True; but do not attempt to search download and data.

-/exclude_orbit_file: Do not download an updated version of the orbit number file from http://naif.jpl.nasa.gov/naif/.
+exclude_orbit_file: Boolean variable.
+Do not download an updated version of the orbit number file from http://naif.jpl.nasa.gov/naif/.

 filenames: scalar or an array of specific filename strings to search/download.
 The full filename must be provided (e.g., mvn_kp_insitu_20150129_v00_r01.tab); wildcards are not recognized.

-start_date: (format=YYYY-MM-DD’) Search/download only data from start_date (inclusive) to present.
+start_date: (format=‘YYYY-MM-DD’) Search/download only data from start_date (inclusive) to present.

-end_date: (format=YYYY-MM-DD’) Search/download only data from prior to end_date (inclusive).
+end_date: (format=‘YYYY-MM-DD’) Search/download only data from prior to end_date (inclusive).

 local_dir: Specify a directory to which to download files.
 This overrides (but does not overwrite) the target listed in the mvn_toolkit_prefs.txt file.

-/debug: On error, “stop immediately at the offending statement and print the current program stack.”
-I.e., a less graceful but more informative exit from the procedure upon the occasion of an error.

-/help: Invoke this list.

-mvn_kp_download_l2_files
+mvn_kp_download_sci_files

 Description

-This procedure downloads Level 2 data files for any instrument from the MAVEn SDC web server.
+This procedure downloads science data files for any instrument from the MAVEN SDC web server.
 Upon the first invocation of this procedure, the required directory structure will be built up at the location of your ROOT_DATA_DIR, defined in your maven_toolkit_prefs.txt file.

 Example Usage